fuzzymfx/fuzzymfx.github.io/content/current.md

 </figcaption>
 </figure>

 I came to the tent after having witnessed the magnificent sunset that I saw up on the hill.
-All of us were tired and exhausted, and we went to sleep quickly and just woke up for dinner.
+All of us were exhausted, and we went to sleep quickly and just woke up for dinner.
 During the night, the temperatures plummeted to a bone-chilling -3 degrees Celsius.

 The following morning, we awoke from our snug sleeping bags and prepared to visit the temple, our spirits undeterred by the challenging conditions.
 We went near the temple, and the view was breathtaking.
 The temple was surrounded by snow-capped mountains, and the sun was shining brightly.
 We were all in awe of the beauty of the place.
 Hritik decided to buy gifts for his family and friends.
 We went ahead and bought some stuff for our families as well.
 After the shopping, we went ahead and stood in the queue for the temple.
 The queue was long, and it took us 3 hours to reach the temple.
 We heard that Mukesh Ambani had come to visit the place and the temple was closed for 3 tedious hours.
 Standing there for three hours, I eavesdropped on the conversations of the people around me.
 My mind got busy travelling to various places in various stories, exploring multiple characters and their view of rights and wrongs.
 I was lost in my own world until I heard the temple bells ringing.